 .

-We all need a system of connecting with our goals or else they won’t stay a priority.
+We all need a system of connecting with our goals or else they wonā€™t stay a priority.
 So, each week, and each day if possible, reconnect to your goals.
-By writing my goals daily on my agenda, it forces me to ask myself, “How are my priorities and actions today going to move me closer to my goals?”
-This literally
+By writing my goals daily on my agenda, it forces me to ask myself, ā€œHow are my priorities and actions today going to move me closer to my goals?ā€ This literally only takes a minute or two each day and ensures Iā€™m staying on track.
+I personally use the Best Self journal and it works great for my needs.

 .

-It’s important not to forget about these goals and that’s why I recommend writing them down.
+Itā€™s important not to forget about these goals and thatā€™s why I recommend writing them down.
 How many of you have a picture of artwork up in your office?
 And when is the last time you can remember looking at it?
 I certainly can’t remember the last time I looked at mine.
 That’s because once it is there for a while, your brain will ignore it.
-This is why putting them on the wall or reviewing them only once a week isn’t as effective.
+This is why putting them on the wall or reviewing them only once a week isnā€™t as effective.

 .